What Is Love?

-Love is often confused with the idea of losing oneself into something that is considered larger than life, larger than the self or sum of one’ parts.
-Out of the desire for human connection comes a desire to fuse with another person, for the two to become in essence one, to know another as completely and as deeply as one knows oneself.
-This is what Erich Fromm in his book The Art of Loving describes as immature, symbiotic love.
+Love is often confused with the idea of losing oneself to something that is considered larger than life, larger than the self or the sum of one's parts.
+Out of the desire for human connection comes a desire to fuse with another person, for the two to become, in essence, one, to know another as completely and as deeply as one knows oneself.
+In his book The Art of Loving, this is what Erich Fromm describes as immature, symbiotic love.

-For Fromm, this sort of love is both transitory and illusory, and cannot not compare to the mature form, in which union is attained through the retention of the individual self rather than loss through symbiosis.
-Mature love, and the resulting knowledge of another person, can only be attained through the act of love, rather than the illusory state that is immature love.
+For Fromm, this sort of love is both transitory and illusory and cannot compare to the mature form, in which union is attained through the retention of the individual self rather than loss through symbiosis.
+Mature love, and the resulting knowledge of another person, can only be attained through the act of love rather than the illusory state of immature love.
 (For a more complete explanation of Fromm's theory of symbiotic love, see When Two Become One: Erich Fromm's Theory of Immature Love.

 The Couple in Love

-One could argue that the “very thing” about a light and superficial love is a retention of one’s own integrity, and what the young woman was denying her boyfriend was really true self, the aspect of her being that was getting lost as she became incorporated into him.
-The worry then was not so much that she could not combine seriousness with lightheartedness, but that she could not both retain herself and cultivate union.
+One could argue that the “very thing” about a light and superficial love is retention of one’s own integrity, and what the young woman denied her boyfriend was really true self, the aspect of her being that was getting lost as she became incorporated into him.
+The worry then was not so much that she could not combine seriousness with lightheartedness but that she could not both retain herself and cultivate union.

 The story goes on to tell how “in solitude it was possible for her to get the greatest enjoyment from the presence of the man she loved.
 If his presence had been continuous, it would have kept on disappearing.
 Only when alone was she able to hold on to it.”
 If we consider the “it” to mean her sense of self, we begin to see an even clearer picture of the young woman slowly disappearing through the process of falling in love with the young man, of becoming “so devoted…that she never had doubts about anything he did, and confidently entrust[ing] every moment of her life to him.”

 The young man at the beginning is rather subtly depicted as an example of active symbiosis.
-He is described as welcoming the young woman’s exuberance “with the tender solicitatude of a foster parent,” and considers her usual expression “childish and simple.”
-Also, the young woman is described repeatedly as “his” girl, indicative of the possessive nature of the active symbiosis that is happening.
-He engages in a bit of humiliation of the girl, enjoying and provoking her embarrassment about bodily functions, because he “values her purity” and shyness.
+He is described as welcoming the young woman’s exuberance “with the tender solicitatude of a foster parent” and considers her usual expression “childish and simple.”
+Also, the young woman is repeatedly described as “his” girl, indicative of the possessive nature of the active symbiosis.
+He engages in a bit of humiliation of the girl, enjoying and provoking her embarrassment about bodily functions because he “values her purity” and shyness.

-Regardless of the young woman’s feelings, he deliberately draws out what he feels to be an example of purity through embarrassment, and through incorporating her into himself he can thus retain an attribute that would appear otherwise elusive.
+Regardless of the young woman’s feelings, he deliberately draws out what he feels to be an example of purity through embarrassment.
+By incorporating her into himself, he can thus retain an attribute that would appear otherwise elusive.

-The hitchhiking game that the two play, in which the young man and woman pretend to be strangers, is initially exciting to them, allowing the couple to re-experience the initial attraction, desire, and exhiliration of falling in love, or as Fromm would put it, becoming intimate with a stranger and confusing sudden closeness with the act of loving.
+The hitchhiking game that the two play, in which the young man and woman pretending to be strangers, is initially exciting to them, allowing the couple to re-experience the initial attraction, desire, and exhilaration of falling in love, or as Fromm would put it, becoming intimate with a stranger and confusing sudden closeness with the act of love.

-The game is a way for each to let go of the roles that have been cultivated through their relationship, the perceived notions of one another and their own beings, and explore their own senses of self.
-The resulting effect however, is more than a brief shedding of roles or constraints, but rather an exploration of a pathological active symbiosis.
+The game is a way for each to let go of the roles cultivated through their relationship, the perceived notions of one another and their own beings, and explore their own senses of self.
+The resulting effect, however, is more than a brief shedding of roles or constraints, but rather an exploration of a pathological active symbiosis.

-The beginning of the story presents the young woman as an example of passive symbiosis, while the persona of the young man as actively symbiotic is not explored in much depth, the second portion of the story, where the game is being played, is a startling reversal.
+The story’s beginning presents the young woman as an example of passive symbiosis.
+In contrast, the persona of the young man as actively symbiotic is not explored in much depth; the second portion of the story, where the game is being played, is a startling reversal.
 Here we see the girl breaking away from this role as she plays the part of the hitchhiker in which she “could say, do, and feel whatever she liked,” while the young man reacts by becoming more and more sadistic.

-She is stepping away from being the passive partner, from being the pure and innocent person that the young man has perceived, and whom he imagines he loves.
+She is stepping away from being the passive partner and the pure and innocent person the young man has perceived and whom he imagines he loves.
 Reflects the young man, “What she was acting now was she herself; perhaps it was the part of her being which had formerly been locked up and which the pretext of the game had let out of its cage.
 He looked at her and felt growing aversion to her.”